smetj/pyseps/pyseps/mapmatch/README.rst

 ========

-The MapMatch engine converts a sequence of evaluation rules into a map to match the most requested evaluations first in an attempt to have a statistical advantage over dumb sequential evaluation of all rules until a match is found.
+The MapMatch engine converts a sequence of evaluation rules into a map to process the most requested evaluations first in an attempt to have a statistical advantage over dumb sequential evaluation of all rules until a match is found.
 If a match occurs the document is forwarded to the WishBone queue associated with the matching rule.

 Matching rules:
 ---------------